argoproj/argo-rollouts/docs/concepts.md

 * Blue/Green also works with services that use queues and databases (workers that fetch tasks).
 Argo Rollouts doesn't control traffic flow for connections it doesn't understand (i.e. binary/queue channels).

-Here is a summary table for the two approaches.
+Here is a summary table for the possible approaches.

 |                           |         Blue/Green        |       Basic Canary         | Canary with Traffic manager    |
 |--------------------------:|:-------------------------:|:--------------------------:| :-----------------------------:|